Sridhar1415/AMAZON_DATA_ANALYSIS_ADVANSED_SQL/README.md

 ### 🧠 What I Learned
 - How to declare and use variables inside a stored procedure.
-- How to perform conditional logic and error handling in `PL/pgSQL`.
+- How to perform conditional logic and error handling in `SSMS`.
 - How to use transactions to automate business processes in a database environment.
 - How stored procedures can encapsulate complex logic and ensure consistency across related tables.